C Provide variety of storage class specifiers that can be used to declare explicitly the scope and lifetime of variables.

 Output : 1 2 3

-The scope of auto and static both use local to the block in which the variable is declared.
+The difference between two programs 1st auto and 2nd static storage class for variable The scope of auto and static both use local to the block in which the variable is declared.

 Those program consists two functions main () and increment ().